Nazime Sultan: Exile

-Following the imperial family was sent to exile in 1924, Nazime and her husband settled in Jounieh, Lebanon.
-Here the two lived in a large mansion surrounded by garden.
+Upon the exile of the imperial family in 1924, Nazime and her husband settled in Jounieh, Lebanon.
+Here the two lived in a large mansion surrounded by a garden.

 When Dürrüşehvar Sultan married Prince Azam Jah, the eldest son and heir of the last Nizam of Hyderabad, Osman Ali Khan, Asif Jah VII, in 1932, Nazime Sultan gave her a diamond tiara.
 To Neslişah Sultan, she offered a beautiful bracelet embossed with three diamonds, when she married Prince Mohamed Abdel Moneim, son of Egypt's last Khedive Abbas Hilmi II in 1940.

 According to Neslişah Sultan, she was tiny, rather ugly, with large lips like her father's, but quite impressive.